 Washing your hair twice in one session is an old marketing trick designed to make you use your shampoo up twice as fast.
 Double-shampooing strips all the natural oils out of your hair as effectively as paint thinner.
 Hair should never be “squeaky clean” because that’s the same as “super-dry.”
 Even people with naturally oily hair merely rev up their oil production by stripping all the natural oil from their scalps.
 One of our top experts, a partner and senior stylist at an upscale New York salon, recommends using shampoo on your hair not twice in one wash, but only every second wash.
 “Put in a little conditioner on your hair the days you’re not shampooing,” he says, “And be sure to rinse it out very well in warm water, so it doesn’t start to build up on the strands.
 The days that you do shampoo, use about half the amount.”
 The benefit to this system?
 Healthier hair with more body and shampoo costs that are cut in half.

 Your hair will look shinier and bouncier if you remove all traces of styling products and conditioner every six weeks or so.
-But do you need to buy a special clarifying shampoo?
-Not if you already have a box of baking soda in your cabinet.
-Mix a tablespoon of baking soda with two tablespoons of white vinegar and work it into your hair.
+But you don’t need to buy a special clarifying shampoo.
+Simply mix a tablespoon of baking soda with two tablespoons of white vinegar and work it into your hair.
 Rub it in well all along the hair strands and then rinse thoroughly.

 Don’t use any clarifying shampoo, either store-bought or homemade, if you have just colored your hair, because it can remove some of the color and leave your newly coiffed head looking a lot less lustrous and evenly toned.
 But it’s a great idea to use a clarifying shampoo just before you color your hair.
 Removing all traces of buildup allows the hair to take the color much better, and thus the color will last longer.